Click to grab your free copy of our Garden Tools Cheat Sheet!

 Harvesting

-After about 45-55 days of successful pollination, the pumpkin will mature.
-It would have grown bigger in size and changed colors according to the species you have planted.
-Once it ripens, the stem dies which denotes that it’s time to harvest the fruit.
+The pumpkin will mature after about 45-55 days of successful pollination.
+It would have grown bigger and changed colors according to the species you planted.
+Once it ripens, the stem dies, indicating that it's time to harvest the fruit.

 Storing the Harvested Pumpkins in Texas